ShahmunJafri/ShahmunJafri.github.io/README.md

-This is my first personal website that will contain projects and hopefully YouTube videos.
+This is my first personal website that will contain projects and inshallah YouTube videos.